threema-ch/compose-area/README.md

 Demo: https://threema-ch.github.io/compose-area/

-Project status: Alpha, still working out initial bugs.
+Project status: Used in production, but may still contain some bugs.

 ## Concepts